SM UB-8: German career

 On 4 June, UB-8 became the first submarine in the new Constantinople Flotilla (U-boote der Mittelmeer division in Konstantinopel) based in Constantinople (present-day Istanbul).
 Despite German intentions to use her in the Dardanelles, UB-8 was ineffective because she was hampered by her limited torpedo supply and her weak engines, which made negotiating the strong currents there nearly impossible.
 Because of this, UB-8 was sent to patrol in the Black Sea, where she was active by late July.

-On 12 August, UB-8 fired a torpedoe at HMS Manica from 500 yards, which passed under Manica's shallow draught, the submarine was then sighted outside net, two torpedoes fired and missed Manica, which hit the net at an acute angle and burst.
+On 12 August, UB-8 fired a torpedo at HMS Manica from 500 yards, which passed under Manica's shallow draught, the submarine was then sighted outside net, two torpedoes fired and missed Manica, which hit the net at an acute angle and burst.
 An attack two days later on similar vessels was also unsuccessful.

 In September, UB-7 and UB-8 were sent to Varna, Bulgaria, and from there, to patrol off the Russian Black Sea coast.
 Because Bulgaria had joined the Central Powers, battleships of the Russian Black Sea Fleet, and aircraft from the seaplane carriers Almaz and Imperator Nikolai I began attacks on Varna and the Bulgarian coast on 25 October.
 UB-7 and UB-8, both based out of Varna by this time, sortied to disrupt the bombardment.
 UB-8 was never able to launch any attacks, but UB-7 launched a torpedo at the Panteleimon (most well-known under her former name of Potemkin), but it missed.
 Despite the lack of any success by either submarine, their presence did cause the Russians to break off their attacks and withdraw.

 In early 1916, UB-7 and UB-8 were still cruising in the Black Sea out of Varna.
 The Germans did not have good luck in the Black Sea, which was not a priority for them.
 The Bulgarians, who saw the value of the submarines in repelling Russian attacks, began negotiations to purchase UB-7 and UB-8.
 Bulgarian sailors practiced in the pair of boats and technicians were sent to Kiel for training at the German submarine school there.
 The transfer of UB-8 to the Bulgarian Navy took place on 25 May 1916, but for reasons unreported in sources, UB-7 remained under the German flag.